atejeda/cyphering/README.md

 # cyphering
-A model to text cypher tool to generate intended for ingestions
+A model to text cypher tool to generate cypher queries intended for ingestions